 - Plecostomus.
 These catfish are aggressive, but they don’t touch little guppies.
 Catfish may not intentionally swallow a neighbor in the aquarium.
 In a large aquarium, guppies and catfish can live well.

 Predators perceive small fish as food.
 For example, goldfish will chase small housemates and can kill guppies.
 Cohabitation with large and aggressive fish is an exception to the rule.
 There are cases of keeping them with scalars if the fish have grown together.

 - Angelfish.
 These two species get along well together until the angelfish has grown.
 The larger angelfish will probably consider guppies a light snack.

 - Cichlids.
-Cichlids are usually aggressive, fast and like to eat small fish.
+Cichlids are usually aggressive, fast, and like to eat small fish.
 For most cichlids, guppies will be more like food.
 Besides, cichlids tend to be quite territorial.
 They allocate a place in the aquarium and call it their own.
 Guppies can swim into the territory of the cichlid, and it will not end well.

 - Anything else large enough to eat them.
 In general, guppies tend to get along well with different fish if they don’t have a big enough mouth to swallow the guppies.
-Avoid large and aggressive species.
+Avoid abundant and aggressive species.

 General rules for Compatibility with Guppies